OUR EXPERTISES > CORPORATE

 It includes generally: inventions, literary and artistic works and designs, but also commercial symbols, names and images.

 - Creative designs, including textile designs (through industrial design rights).
 We worked with an interesting Sotogrande based designer who brought some of the ancient Ottoman designs into modern textiles.
-You can see some her examples in Rocio Moreno;

 - Distinctive signs may be protected, mostly through trademarks including collective and certification marks, but in some cases through geographical indications too.